-Gold-tone filters are even better because the gold is a neutral metal.
+Gold-tone filters are even better because gold is a neutral metal.
 It doesn’t react with any of the nutrients or chemical compounds in your coffee.
-It also allows the useful and healthy antioxidants to pass through, which means that your coffee will be healthier to drink.
+It also allows useful and healthy antioxidants to pass through, which means that your coffee will be healthier to drink.

 What Can You Use Instead of a Coffee Filter?

 If you don’t mind having some residue in your cup of coffee, you can still make good coffee without a filter.
 Some people use very fine ground and don’t mind having the particles settle at the bottom of the cup of coffee.

 However, using a good filter will make your cup of coffee more enjoyable.
 It strains the particles and the components that make your coffee oxidize fast.

 If you’re out of filters, you can still make good coffee using some of the products and tools that you can find at home.
 There are some great substitutes that will help you enjoy your coffee without having to worry about buying metal or paper filters.

 Can I Use Paper Towels Instead of Coffee Filters?

 Yes, you can.
 You can still enjoy your cup of coffee, even if you’ve run out of paper filters.
 Paper towels will trap the coffee grounds as well as the oils like diterpenes, thus guaranteeing that your coffee will be healthy and tasty.
 Moreover, you can easily find them at home or in the office, if you’re dealing with a coffee filter crisis.